What Is IVIG Infusion Treatment?

 Fever, Flushing, or Flu-like Muscle Ache or Pain

 Ask your doctor or nurse about these risks, and they may recommend a pre or post-medication.
-They may also recommend slowing down your infusion rate or changing to a new brand of IVIG.
+They may also recommend slowing down the infusion rate of your IVIG treatment or switching to another brand.

-Rashes can be treated with hydrocortisone cream, calamine lotion, antihistamines, and cold compresses.
+Treatments for rashes include hydrocortisone cream, calamine lotion, and antihistamines for itching.
+Cold compresses may also be used.
 Talk to your doctor or nurse for more specific treatments.

 How Does IVIG Infusion Therapy Work?